bjornmeansbear/rwdfruhoh.ookb.co/_ToDo.md

 ## Blog.
 Not part of the ruhoh/CAPE site; powered and hosted externally by wordpress.
+Just need to get to the theme of this sucker.

 ## Additional stuff:
 - How to explain editing of MD files to client